mauroalderete/starter-server-template/README.md

 This license is a private personal license redacted by chatGPT.
 This is only an example.
 I recommend changing this license to other than to be attached better to your needs.
 You can replace it with any Open License offered by GitHub, too.

-## Tests

-`/.github/workflows/tests.yml`

-This workflow is the most complex to configure.
-This depends highly on your stack and environment.
-In some cases, you will probably need to split this workflow into unit and integration tests.
-It only contains some steps with a simple message showing you the commands to configure a node test environment.

-I recommend you study your case carefully.

 ## Versioning